tharushi1019/tharushi1019/README.md

 ## 💼 About Me
 - 📚 Currently working on my **Final Year Project – BrandyBot (AI Branding Toolkit)**.
 - 🚀 Continuously learning **JavaScript**, **React**, **Node.js**, and modern **UI/UX** principles.
-- 🌱 Actively seeking an **Internship** to grow my skills and contribute to real-world projects.
+- 🌱 Actively seeking an **Opportunity** to grow my skills and contribute to real-world projects.
 - 🎯 Focused on crafting **beautiful**, **interactive**, and **impactful** applications.

 ---